-“Perceptions” consists of a project that aims at empowering youth with disabilities through performing arts and raising awareness on their situation in Lebanon.
+“PERCEPTIONS, The Theater by the Blind and Deaf” aims at empowering youth with disabilities through performing arts and raising awareness on their situation in Lebanon.

 According to the United Nations, there are an estimate of 10-15% of the Lebanese population with physical, sensory, intellectual or mental disabilities.
 In 2000, Lebanon adopted the Law 220 to improve the livelihood conditions of people with disabilities (PwD) and guarantee their equal rights as any other citizens, one of the most progressive in the Middle East region, although it excludes disabilities that are not physical.
 However, discriminations and lack of access to specialized services remained prevalent notably in the medical and education sectors, according to a UNESCO’s report on social inclusion of young persons with disabilities in 2013, due notably to poor governance and lack of public plans.
 Only in July 2018, the new Ministry of Labour decided to oblige the private sector to hire a certain number of employees with disabilities.
 Nevertheless, the issues and challenges faced by the PwD in Lebanon are largely not known by the general public, and thus behaviours towards this population often rely on charitable or medical approaches to disabilities rather than the social or right’s based ones.